Bryse88/FRC_2022_Code-Java/README.md

 # How to create a subsystem
 - create a class in /subsystems directory (implement Subsystem)
 - add created Subsystem to SMSubsystems.java

+In the frc file, you can view the variety of subsystems worked on.